QuantEcon/RBA_RBNZ_Workshops/README.md

-# RBA_RBNZ_Workshops
+# Macroeconomic Modeling with Julia

-This repository containts code and teaching material for the workshops at the RBA and RBNZ in March 2017.
+This repository containts code and teaching material for Julia workshops at the RBA and RBNZ in March 2017.

 ## Software